 The Glass Cockpit layout is tailored to the integrated flight and navigation suite of the Garmin G3X.
 In addition to navigational and moving map functions, the system provides primary flight data and relevant engine/vehicle monitoring.
 It is of utmost importance to read and understand the operator's manual and to become familiar with the system before operation.
-In case of a system failure, a secondary altimeter, air speed indicator and compass are provided as back-up instrumentation.
+In case of a system failure, an altimeter, air speed indicator and compass are provided as back-up instrumentation.

 Depending on the chosen instrumentation and optional equipment, the depicted panels on the following pages may vary.
-Note that the standard or back-up compass is mounted to the glare shield.
+Note that the standard or back-up compass is mounted above the instrument panel to distance it from the effects of electrical interference.